The Pennsylvania Capital Semester

 - The academic program will run on a Monday through Thursday schedule, allowing students ample time to travel back and forth between Philadelphia and Harrisburg, if need be.
 Some internships might require students to be in Harrisburg on Fridays.

 - Temple can arrange housing at the International House in downtown Harrisburg (within three blocks of the Capitol and Temple Harrisburg).
 General information is available here:

 - Interested students should notify Temple no later than May 1, as a reduced rate is available.
 (Rates range from about $600 to $850 per month.
 Rates include all utilities.
 All rooms have kitchenettes.)

 - Temple Harrisburg is located across the street from the Capitol building and within three blocks of the Amtrak train station.See this map of downtown Harrisburg.

-The Pennsylvania Capital Semester launched its inaugural semester in September2009 and had its fourth intern class in Harrisburg in 2012.
+The Pennsylvania Capital Semester launched its inaugural semester in September 2009 and has its tenth intern class in Harrisburg in spring 2016.
 View more news.

 Michelle J. Atherton, Associate Director

 Institute for Public Affairs

 Program Administrator and Seminar Instructor